dieharders/ai-text-server/assets/deploy-release.md

 Rename the included `.env.example` file to `.env` in the `/_deps` folder and modify the vars accordingly.

 This command will create a self-signed key and cert files in your current dir that are good for 100 years.
 These files should go in the `_deps/public` folder.
-You should generate your own and overwrite the files in `_deps/public`, do not use the provided certs in a production environment.
+You should generate your own and overwrite the files in `_deps/public`.

 ```bash
 openssl req -x509 -newkey rsa:4096 -nodes -out public/cert.pem -keyout public/key.pem -days 36500